Contact us today for your Free Quote

 Simpler Recycling

 The new Simpler Recycling rules are designed to boost recycling rates in England, as well as to standardise the country’s waste collection services.
-A key benefit to this plan, aside from improved recycling, is to standardise regulations across different area codes, ultimately eliminating frequent confusion regarding whether local authorities accept certain items.
+Ultimately, this is intended to eliminate frequent confusion regarding whether local authorities accept certain items.

 In the following section, we will further break down the reforms’ key objectives.